- This post contains affiliate links. Read more here.

 Enrichment that stimulates any of the five senses.
 Nosework is another good example.

 - Bubbles, bubbles, and bubbles!
+You can even buy bacon-flavored bubbles for dogs.
+No joke.

 - Herbs and spices.
 Mint and cinnamon are not toxic and can be added to pet toys to encourage sniffing.

 - Farm animal scents.
-I gave a friend with goats an old tee shirt and she hung it in the barn for few days.
+I gave a friend with goats an old tee shirt and she hung it in the barn for a few days.
 I then brought it home and tied it to a tug toy.

 - Wind chimes can be fun toys that offer new sounds to cats and dogs.